LdrPontes/habit-tracker-tetris/docs/database-erd.md

         uuid id PK
-        uuid user_id FK "User ID (NOT NULL, indexed, CASCADE DELETE)" jsonb grid "current board grid (2D matrix)" jsonb placed_pieces "array of placed user_piece references" timestamp created_at
+        uuid user_id FK "User ID (NOT NULL, indexed, CASCADE DELETE)" jsonb grid "current board grid (2D matrix)" jsonb placed_pieces "array of placed pieces (denormalized data, includes piece, skin, position, task info)" timestamp created_at
         timestamp updated_at
     }

-    user_pieces {
+    %% Will be deleted when piece is placed on the board user_pieces {
         uuid id PK
-        uuid user_id FK "User ID (NOT NULL, indexed, CASCADE DELETE)" jsonb task_snapshot "Task snapshot (for when task is deleted)" timestamp earned_at "When task was completed (NOT NULL)" timestamp created_at
+        uuid user_id FK "User ID (NOT NULL, indexed, CASCADE DELETE)" jsonb task_snapshot "Task snapshot (preserves task data when task is soft-deleted)" timestamp earned_at "When task was completed (NOT NULL)" timestamp created_at
         timestamp updated_at